 Find real crumbled bacon at your grocery store, or in 20-ounce packages at Costco.
 You can also cook bacon at home prior to your trip.
 Definitely pack the bacon fat, too, for extra flavor and calories.
 For vegetarians, there are many non-meat bacon products.

-For our guided groups we pack a can of green chilies.
-For soloists and smaller groups, a smaller amount of dried green chilies would more calorically dense and perhaps less wasteful.
+While canned green chilies add volume and texture to the meal, dried green chilies are more calorically dense and perhaps less wasteful.
 You can also consider taco seasoning, paprika, or similar.

 The original recipe used whole milk powder (Nido) and powdered cheese, but last year we swapped these ingredients for butter and real cheese.
 The response from clients was very positive, so we’ll be sticking with these substitutions.
 This updated version is creamier, more calorically dense, and more flavorful.

 Package the potato flakes, nutritional yeast, and dried onion in a sandwich bag.
 For shorter trips, soloists can add the crumbed bacon, too — I’ve had no ill effects after it was repackaged and sat in a hot car for 10 days.
-The canned green chilies are more perishable, so find a replacement or skip them.
+The canned green chilies are more perishable, so use dried chilies or skip them.

 On group trips, we package the bacon separately so that vegetarians and vegans can forgo their share.